josephg/bijective-varint-js/README.md

 function bytesUsed(bytes: Uint8Array): number;

 /**
+ * This method checks to see if the given byte buffer has been filled with enough bytes
+ * to contain a varint.
+This is useful for network protocols where messages are prefixed
+ * with a length (varint), but you don't know if you've read enough bytes to contain the
+ * message's length (since the length of the length is variable!)
+ *
+ * You could always just try and parse the next number and catch the thrown exception, but
+ * its better if exceptions aren't thrown on the normal execution path in javascript.
+ */
+function bufContainsVarint(bytes: Uint8Array): boolean;

+/**
- * Encode the given number as a varint.
+ * Encode the given unsigned number as a varint.
 Returns the varint in a Uint8Array.
  *
- * This method is a wrapper around `varintEncodeInto`.
+ * This method is a wrapper around `encodeInto`.
 If you're encoding into
- * a buffer, its more efficient to use `varintEncodeInto` directly to avoid
+ * a buffer, its more efficient to use `encodeInto` directly to avoid
  * the unnecessary Uint8Array allocation here and the copy into the destination
  * buffer.
+ *
+ * NOTE: This method uses unsigned varint encoding.
+If you want to encode a signed
+ * number, call encode(zigzagEncode(num)).
  */
-function varintEncode(num: number): Uint8Array;
+function encode(num: number): Uint8Array;

 /**
  * Encode the specified unsigned number into varint encoding, into the provided